Lace Expansion and Mean-Field Behavior for the Random Connection Model: Preliminaries

 Let us make some remarks.
-First, Theorem~\ref{lem:prelimbk_inequality} is formulated for $\xi$ as in~\eqref{eq:prelim:xi_def_thinnings}, that is, for a PPP in $\mathbf{N}((\Rd\times\mathbb{M})^{[2]}\times[0,1])$ with a product of uniform measures $\mathbb U^\N$ on $\mathbb M$.
-The proof is independent of the precise structure of $\mathbb M$ and the probability measure on it; and so Theorem~\ref{lem:prelimbk_inequality} still holds true if $\mathbb M$ is replaced by any complete separable metric space with a probability measure on it.
+First, Theorem~\ref{lem:prelimbk_inequality} is formulated for $\xi$ as in~\eqref{eq:prelim:xi_def_thinnings}, that is, for a \cov{point process on $(\Rd\times\mathbb{M})^{[2]}\times[0,1]$ given as an edge-marking of a marked PPP.} The proof is independent of the precise structure of $\mathbb M$ and the probability measure on it; and so Theorem~\ref{lem:prelimbk_inequality} still holds true if $\mathbb M$ is replaced by any complete separable metric space with a probability measure on it.

 Second, our proof relies on the BK inequality for marked PPPs proved by Gupta and Rao in~\cite{GupRao99}.
 The result in \cite{GupRao99} is phrased for marks in $[0,\infty)$, but an inspection of the proof shows that the result is valid for rather general mark spaces, and we use this generalization in our proof.
 A BK-type inequality for increasing events was proved by van den Berg~\cite{vdB96}.